NorskJoe/University.Maze/readme.txt

  - if seed is entered, width and height are optional

  - if seed is not entered, you cannot specify width and height.
-The maze size will default to 10x10, this also happens if a seed is not entered
+The maze size will default to 10x10, this also happens if a seed is entered but width and height are not

  - --lb: tells the program to generate a maze from a binary file.
 The binary file must have a .maze file extension.
 The filename must follow the --lb flag